-Identify the vessel and major items of equipment using serial numbers wherever possible.
+- The vessel and major equipment, identifying serial numbers wherever possible

-We inspect and report, bulkheads, through hull fittings, mechanical installations, steering, tankage, electrical installations, safety equipment, firefighting equipment, navigation equipment, rigging and mast aloft, etc.
+- Bulkheads, through-hull fittings, mechanical installations, steering, tankage, electrical systems, safety and firefighting equipment, navigation instruments, and rigging, including the mast aloft

 The Report